 - Students may try to cheat in class on assignments.
 If you don't want students to work in a group, you need to be in front of the room watching students' heads and eyes.

 - To prevent cheating on tests, ask students to roll up their sleeves to their elbows.
 This will help prevent students from writing answers on their arms or keeping a cheat sheet in their sleeves.
 Ask students to move their chair in so that their stomach is touching the desk.
 This will prevent students from looking at their lap where they may have a cheat sheet.
 It will also help to obscure their view if they have a cheat sheet on the ground or on a backpack.
 Have two or more versions of the test so that students may not look for answers from their neighbors.
 Make sure to check the tables for writing when handing out the test.
 Never allow cell phones because of text messaging or taking pictures of your tests.
 Have student remove their hoods and turn the bill of their hat backwards.
 This will allow you to see the students' eyes the entire time they are taking the test.

 - To catch students who are using a cell phone in class, watch for students looking at their lap.
 There is usually no reason why a student needs to be looking at their lap.
 Just walk over to that student and ask for their phone, even if they put it back into their pocket.

-- Many students will try to listen to their iPods during class.
+- Many students will try to listen to their music during class.
 To prevent this, do not allow students to wear hoods.
-You can now see if the students have wires hanging from their ears.
-Students nowadays may have sun glasses with an mp3 player built in.
+You can now see if the students have wires hanging from their ears or wireless earbuds.

 - If you do not allow chewing of gum, spend 20 seconds during class and scan the room watching students' mouths.
 If you see a chewing motion, ask the student to spit it out.
 This can also help if you don't allow any food or drink in class.